api-platform/docs/core/graphql.md

   }

   mutation {
-    disabledStepsMutationBook(input: {id: "/books/18", title: "The Fitz and the Fool"}) {
+    disabledStagesMutationBook(input: {id: "/books/18", title: "The Fitz and the Fool"}) {
       book {
         title
       }